pmcu/cu_gram/_alt/ta_d.md

 - hata Phóil

 Is é a dhála chéanna ag an ainm bhriathartha agus an ainmhfhocal a leanann é.
-Cuirtear an dara ceann sa tuiseal ghinideach lena thaispeáin ceangal aige leis an ainmfhocal a thigeas roimhe.
+Cuirtear an dara ceann sa tuiseal ghinideach lena thaispeáint ceangal aige leis an ainmfhocal a thigeas roimhe.

 ### Gníomh agus rud 2